benlansdell/physics-notebooks/_posts/2021-07-06-sr-simulator.md

 Einstein's theories of relativity generally require spelling out the setup more explicitly than in a Galilean setting -- we have to explicitly say how a concept is to be operationalized for it to be fair game.
 To that end, let's elaborate a bit more before diving into the simulation.

 This will assume some knowledge of special relativity.
+Some introductory material can be found in my earlier post ([here](https://benlansdell.github.io/expositions/posts/minkowsky.html)).
+Otherwise, you can consult the Feynman Lectures on Physics, for example.

 ### The setup